Observing cities as a complex system: Introduction

-{ Cities offer unparalleled access to a wide array of essential services, including healthcare, education, transportation, cultural amenities, water and sanitation services \cite{Leon08, Combes12, Glaeser01, Winters11}.
-For example, in 2022, 81\% of the world's urban population had access to safely managed drinking water services, but only 62\% of the rural population had access to it \cite{JMPDatabase}.
+{ Cities offer unparalleled access to a wide array of essential services, including healthcare, education, transportation, cultural amenities, water, and sanitation services \cite{Leon08, Combes12, Glaeser01, Winters11}.
+For example, in 2022, 81\% of the world's urban population had access to safely managed drinking water services, but only 62\% of the rural population did \cite{JMPDatabase}.
 Similarly, 65\% of the world's urban population had access to safely managed sanitation services, against 46\% of the world's rural population.
 The difference between urban and rural populations is even more marked in poorer parts of the world.
-Cities are the hubs where the integration of services enhances the quality of life and where mass access to the provision of services is gained.
+Cities are hubs where service integration enhances quality of life and where mass access to services is achieved.
 Between 2000 and 2022, 1.4 billion people obtained access to safely managed water in urban areas, whilst only 0.7 billion people gained access in rural areas \cite{JMPDatabase}.
-However, although cities are where most people will live and obtain essential services, they also pose diverse challenges, including fierce competition for resources, such as water \cite{wight2021mapping, florke2018water}.
-Cities create huge issues such as pollution, damage to the ecosystem, loss of biodiversity, and land-cover change, whilst some social aspects are also challenging in cities, such as extensive commuting times, crime, violence and social disparities \cite{Seto12, SetoReenberg12, Gong12}. }
+Although cities are where most people live and obtain essential services, they also pose diverse challenges, including fierce competition for resources such as water \cite{wight2021mapping, florke2018water}.
+Cities create huge issues such as pollution, damage to the ecosystem, loss of biodiversity, and land-cover change, whilst some social aspects are also challenging in cities, such as extensive commuting times, crime, violence, and social disparities \cite{Seto12, SetoReenberg12, Gong12}. }